 Slicing their way through the jungles of South America, Spanish explorers came to the Andes Mountains, the longest mountain range in the world.

-It was there that these explorers ‘discovered’ an ancient food new to them, but which had been cultivated among the Incas since 8,000 BC in what is now modern-day Peru.
+It was there that these explorers ‘discovered’ an ancient food that was new to them!
+However, it had been cultivated among the Incas since 8,000 BC in what is now modern-day Peru.

-This food dug from the earth was a vital part of the Inca Indians’ nutrition.
+The Incas dug this food from the earth.
+It even became a vital part of the Inca Indians’ nutrition!

 The Rise of Western Civilization